Effective Scottsdale Work Injury Attorney for Employees Injured at Work

 At the Scottsdale law firm of Amar Esq.
-PLLC, our Arizona workers’ compensation attorneys maintain a vision towards success in getting workers their just benefits and in having the worker return to work only when he or she is able to work again.
+PLLC, our Arizona workers’ compensation attorney maintains a vision towards success in getting workers their just benefits and in having the worker return to work only when he or she is able to work again.
 We work with your doctors and recommend doctors to help you get the medical treatment you need.
-Our attorneys understand and counter the strategies employers use to try to get you to return to work early or to minimize the extent of your injuries.
+Our attorney understands and counters the strategies employers use to try to get you to return to work early or to minimize the extent of your injuries.

 Your rights when a workplace accident prevents you from working

 Workers are entitled to have their reasonable medical bills paid for as long as the treatments help the worker stay healthy.
 Medical bills include hospital stays, doctor bills, medications, and medical equipment such as prosthetic devices.

 Wage loss benefits are paid differently depending on the type of disability: